Woodplumpton. A small parish five miles away from Preston. Home of a dead ‘witch’ in a churchyard.

 Meg was however so locally regarded as one of those useful utilitarian yet ever so slightly evil witches that the Lord of Cottam, a rich and powerful landowner, just so happened to abide on Meg’s hovel because he could not find any hares to hunt and witches are well known to have strange satanic shape shifting allegiances with secretive elusive hares.

-Clever, scared, unknowable Meg thought for awhile and aquiensed.
+Clever, scared, unknowable Meg thought for a while and aquiensed.
 She wished no longer to live in Cuckoo Cottage, sneered, feared and loathed.
-The supposedly hunter was the hunted.
+The supposed hunter was the hunted.
 She needed to escape, a hard task for a poor single lady of a satanic reputation in pretty much any decade and time in existence, even excluding the whole ‘satanic’ bit.

 She had heard tell of the landlord, Esquire Haydock having another better more well-appointed hovel, recently vacant in nearby Catforth.

 She bartered her supposed gifts for freedom.
 Of a kind.
 Meg wanted to live in the relative sanctuary of the aforementioned cottage on the estate of the lord; maybe she feared for her life as a witch in this isolated community and wanted escape and protection from a higher power.
 If the devil had forsaken her or had indeed had never even been in touch, then a wealthy family of repute might be her saviour against the glances, the whispers, the fear of real violence to come.
 Even a few miles could mean a small sanctuary.